awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 }
 ```

-### Auto Scaling Group Wait on Signals From New Instances<a name="w4ab1c21c10d135c15b8"></a>
+### Auto Scaling Group Wait on Signals From New Instances<a name="w4ab1c21c10c36c13c15b9"></a>

-In the following example, the Auto Scaling group waits for new Amazon EC2 instances to signal the group before Auto Scaling proceeds to update the next batch of instances\.
-In the [UpdatePolicy](aws-attribute-updatepolicy.md) attribute, the `WaitOnResourceSignals` flag is set to `true`\.
+In the following example, the Auto Scaling group waits for new Amazon EC2 instances to signal the group before Amazon EC2 Auto Scaling proceeds to update the next batch of instances\.
+In the [UpdatePolicy Attribute](aws-attribute-updatepolicy.md) attribute, the `WaitOnResourceSignals` flag is set to `true`\.
 You can use the [cfn\-signal](cfn-signal.md) helper script on each instance to signal the Auto Scaling group\.

 #### JSON<a name="aws-resource-autoscaling-autoscalinggroup-example2.json"></a>